Pavenham to Bedford

 The official route continues along the riverside and is accompanied by the unrelenting sound of traffic from the A6 before ducking unexpectedly into a housing estate at Great Denham.
 Alternative routes have been marked on the map…

-Heading into town, you’ll pass near to the Guru Nanak Gudwara Temple which is open to hopsitality and the Eagle Brewery which, alas, is not.
+Heading into town, you’ll pass near to the Guru Nanak Gudwara Temple which welcomes passersby and the Eagle Brewery which, alas, does not.
 If you are desperate for a brewery tour, then you could visit their new facility at Brewpoint

 Bedford makes the most of its river setting and a stroll through the parks that run along the river is a chance to see how it is actively used by local schools and enthusiats alike for rowing and kayaking.